 Some employers may want graduates with a broader view of liberal arts topics, while others might prefer candidates who honed in on a particular subject.
 However, a candidate would probably not lose a job opportunity just because they had the “wrong” type of bachelor’s degree.

-When prospective employers and graduate school admissions officers are looking at candidates, they’re going to care much more about factors like a student’s grades, the courses they took, the major they enrolled in, and which school they went to.
+When prospective employers and graduate school admissions officers are looking at candidates, they generally care much more about factors like a student’s grades, the courses they took, the major they enrolled in, and which school they went to.

 They may also care about whether or not a student completed internships and work-study programs related to their major.